papanui/papanui/computers/README.md

 If suitable training is provided to these volunteers, then it is expected they would be able to install software distributions and repair faulty hardware.

+## Purchasing Guideline.

+* Avoid buying major IT products brand new.
+* Only ever buy the cheap IT accessories brand new.
+* Use second hand or donated IT products.
+*